algolia/owl/README.md

 order to send messages to Slack.

-You should generate a Slack token from [here](https://api.slack.com/tokens) if you're logged to Slack with your Algolia Google account.
+You should generate a Slack token from [here](https://api.slack.com/tokens) if you're logged to Slack with your own account.

 ```go
 owlConfig := owl.Configuration{